Nagaur: Demographics

-Forest, Flora & Fauna
+Forest, flora and fauna

 The district of Nagaur is poor in forest resources.
 The total area under including hills, is reported to be 240.92 km2., which is 1.3 percent of total geographical area of the district.
 Scanty rainfall & other geographical constraints account for this.
 The western part of the district is divided of natural vegetation cover except for low herbs & grass which grows on low sand dunes.
 However, the south-eastern part of the district & part of the northern Tehsil of Ladnun & Didwana have much greater greenery as compared to north-west part of the district.
 Khejri trees are commonly found in the district.
 Its leaves are used as fodder.
 It also gives gum.
 Apart from commercial value, this tree is considered holy.
 The tree also plays an important role in checking soil erosion.
 The other common species found in the district are babul, Neem, Shisham, Peepal, Rohira, Kalsi, dhangood, akara etc. Rohira & Shisham trees provide timber & is used for making furniture.
 Dhangood is generally used for making cots.
 A common shrub-phog provides building material from its roots & twigs.